capshaw/capshaw.me/static/content/wishlist.md

 + *Consider Phlebas* by Iain M. Banks
 + Wool socks
 + Muse Live at Rome Olympic Stadium (Blu-ray)
++ *The World Until Yesterday: What Can We Learn from Traditional Societies?* by Jared Diamond

 <div class="break"> </div>